Ensembles of Localised Models for Time Series Forecasting: Experimental Framework

 \subsection{Error Metrics}

-We measure the performance of our models using symmetric Mean Absolute Percentage Error (sMAPE) and Mean Absolute Scaled Error \citep[MASE,][]{ref_36}, which are commonly used error metrics in the field of time series forecasting.
-Equation \ref{eqn:smape} and Equation \ref{eqn:mase} define the sMAPE and the MASE error metrics, respectively.
+We measure the performance of our models using the symmetric Mean Absolute Percentage Error (sMAPE), Mean Absolute Scaled Error \citep[MASE,][]{ref_36}, Mean Absolute Error \citep[MAE,][]{ref_95} and Root Mean Squared Error (RMSE) which are commonly used error metrics in the field of time series forecasting.
+Equations \ref{eqn:smape}, \ref{eqn:mase}, \ref{eqn:mae} and \ref{eqn:rmse} define the sMAPE, MASE, MAE and RMSE error metrics, respectively.
 Here, $M$ is the number of instances in the training set, $N$ is the number of data points in the test set, $F_k$ are the forecasts, $Y_k$ are the actual values for the required forecast horizon and $S$ is the length of the seasonal cycle.

 For datasets containing zeros, namely the Ausgrid datasets and the Kaggle web traffic dataset, we use a variant of the sMAPE error measure proposed by \citet{ref_14}, to avoid possible division by zero problems.
 To achieve this, the denominator of Equation \ref{eqn:smape} is changed to $max(|Y_{k}| + |F_{k}| + \epsilon, 0.5 + \epsilon)$, where we set $\epsilon$ to its proposed default value of 0.1.